zarf-dev/proposals/0033-registry-proxy/README.md

 In order to solve the problem of spinning up the proxy on a new node, Zarf could have a small controller in the cluster that monitors pods in the proxy DaemonSet for the `Failed` status phase.
 When a proxy pod is in the `Failed` phase the controller would spin up the injector on that node and wait for the proxy to be ready.
 To determine the image that the injector will use the controller would first check `.status.images` on the node, the node will always have at least the pause image since the proxy DaemonSet would be trying to spin up and the pause image is pulled by the node when any pod is started on it.

-This was rejected in favor of keeping the injector as a simpler long-lived daemonset.
+This was rejected in favor of using a simpler long-lived daemonset.
 While the controller method should work, the registry pod might fail for other reasons and the spun up injector could confuse users.
 The total compute required across the cluster would be less with this method, however the upper resource limits that Zarf could claim on any single node would be higher with this method, as a node could have both the controller and temporary injector on it.

 ### Stricter process for determining injector image.